Coalition government: Support and criticism

 Coalition governments have also been criticized for sustaining a consensus on issues when disagreement and the consequent discussion would be more fruitful.
 To forge a consensus, the leaders of ruling coalition parties can agree to silence their disagreements on an issue to unify the coalition against the opposition.
 The coalition partners, if they control the parliamentary majority, can collude to make the parliamentary discussion on the issue irrelevant by consistently disregarding the arguments of the opposition and voting against the opposition's proposals — even if there is disagreement within the ruling parties about the issue.
 However, in winner-take-all this seems always to be the case.

 Powerful parties can also act in an oligocratic way to form an alliance to stifle the growth of emerging parties.
 Of course, such an event is rare in coalition governments when compared to two-party systems, which typically exist because of stifling of the growth of emerging parties, often through discriminatory nomination rules regulations and plurality voting systems, and so on.

 A single, more powerful party can shape the policies of the coalition disproportionately.
 Smaller or less powerful parties can be intimidated to not openly disagree.
 In order to maintain the coalition, they would have to vote against their own party's platform in the parliament.
 If they do not, the party has to leave the government and loses executive power.
 However, this is contradicted by the "kingmaker" factor mentioned above.

 Finally, a strength that can also be seen as a weakness is that proportional representation puts the emphasis on collaboration.
 All parties involved are looking at the other parties in the best light possible, since they may be (future) coalition partners.
 The pendulum may therefore show less of a swing between political extremes.
 Still, facing external issues may then also be approached from a collaborative perspective, even when the outside force is not benevolent.
+Research shows coalition governments are similar in representation of initial voter preferences in policies to pluralities systems, but often less able to remain reflective of those preferences as time passes due to the number of conflicting stakeholders.